adequatica/ui-testing-auth/README.md

 2. When authentication is done the [signed in state](https://playwright.dev/docs/api/class-browsercontext#browser-context-storage-state) saves at `setup/storage-state.json`;

-3. When authentication is done the tests start and [reuse signed in state](https://playwright.dev/docs/auth#reuse-signed-in-state);
+3. When authentication is done the tests start and reuse signed in state;

 4. To speed up subsequent test runs (for example for debugging) you may skip authentication process by `SKIP_AUTH=true` CLI option (it will work if you already have a file of a signed in state).

 Read the full article about this implementation: [Google Authentication with Playwright](https://adequatica.medium.com/google-authentication-with-playwright-8233b207b71a).

+**UPDATE**: In recent changes to the Playwright documentation, the [recommended authentication concept](https://playwright.dev/docs/auth#core-concepts) has been changed, but the presented implementation still works.